 Here are some great tips to cut your construction costs without compromising on safety, beauty or comfort.

-- Choose simple well designed floor plans: Complex shapes are difficult and expensive to construct.
+- Choose simple well-designed floor plans: Complex shapes are difficult and expensive to construct.
 To cut costs, choose simple – rectangular or square floor plans.
 You should also avoid complicated roof lines.
-A well planned home will save you thousands of dollars.
-Think of it this way: The cost for constructing 1 square meter ranges between 300 – 600 USD depending on the market.
-A well designed 3-bedroom plan may be up to 20 square meters less meaning savings of up to 12,000 USD.
+A well-planned home will save you thousands of dollars.
+Think of it this way: The cost of constructing 1 square meter ranges between 300 – 600 USD depending on the market.
+A well-designed 3-bedroom plan may be up to 20 square meters less meaning savings of up to 12,000 USD.

 - Build small: A large house can seem a bargain when you compare costs per square meter.
 However, if you look at the bottom line a small house is more affordable to build and more economical to maintain.
 If you have a budget for construction make sure you consult your architect for cost estimates before making up your mind.